feemelloo/TCP-Hangman-Game/README.md

 The server stays up, however, and continues to serve its current connections or accept new ones when possible.

+PACKET FORMAT: [msg flag] [word length] [num incorrect] [data]

-*[The aforementioned **multiplayer mode** is, unfortunately, unavailable, due to time constraints.
-The server implementation has the whole backing structure for accepting multiplayer games, including adapted game assignments and intermediate game states, but the game mechanics could not be implemented in time.]*
+*The aforementioned **multiplayer mode** is, unfortunately, currently unavailable.
+The server implementation has the whole backing structure for accepting multiplayer games, including adapted game assignments and intermediate game states, but the game mechanics have not yet been implemented.*

 ## Credits